kachick/module-interface/README.md

 The MIT X License
 Copyright (c) 2012 Kenichi Kamiya
-See the file LICENSE for further details.
+See the file MIT-LICENSE for further details.